Ode to Humor

 Raise up your voice and to the heavens call,

-That your dear mate may hear the love you bring
+That your dear mate may hear the love you sing,

 And music such, stark dormant earth enthrall.